The Simplest Form of the Lorentz Transformations: Phase Space

-Consider now that we can only observe second (and higher even) moments of a density distribution of phase space points $\rho(\psi)$.
+If we presume (or argue~\cite{qed_paper}) that, on this level of description, observables are always (averaged) amplitudes and never phases, then the observables are (derived from) second (and higher even) moments of a density distribution of phase space points $\rho(\psi)$.
 As in classical statistical mechanics, we can likewise think of a particle density or of the probability to find a system in a certain state.
 The suggested second order Hamiltonian function, integrated over the density, is then proportional to a linear combination of second moments of the phase space density.
-This also matches the idea of a probabilistic description of the concept of reality: The mathematical description of the fact stated as ``thing A is at place $B$'' is a probability distribution sharply peaked at position $B$.
-And the ideal concept of a physical probablity density is a phase space density.
-Thus we define this concept in the following way: Physical observables are (even) moments of a phase space density.